charleshenryhugo/Notifier/README.md

 ### Using `go get`

-If you have installed golang, then you can install Notifier with:
+If you have installed GOLang, then you can install Notifier with:

 ```
 go get github.com/charleshenryhugo/Notifier